Public Flipper Releases

 .

-Android has three types of jobs currently running.
-The snapshot
+Android has three types of jobs currently running:

-job runs on every commit on the main branch and publishes "SNAPSHOT" releases to Maven Central.
-It runs on CircleCI. - The
+- snapshot - runs on every commit on the main branch and publishes 'SNAPSHOT' releases to Maven Central.
+It runs on CircleCI.

 There are two potential points for breakage:

-- The base image used in the build instructions refers to a specific SDK version and requires occasional updating.
+- Base image - used in the build instructions refers to a specific SDK version and requires occasional updating.

 sdkmanager

-tool of the Android SDK may require additional SDKs or NDKs to be installed if they're not part of the base image.
+tool of the Android SDK.
+It may require additional SDKs or NDKs to be installed if they're not part of the base image.

 One non-obvious aspect is that of authentication for uploads.
 The repository contains a symmetrically encrypted copy of our credentials to Sonatype (for Maven Central).
 The snapshot release script decodes the file on the fly by using a secret Circle CI exposes through an environment variable.

-As with the iOS release before, the workflow for Android releases is triggered by three types of events:
+As with the iOS release (see above), the workflow for Android releases is triggered by three types of events:

 - When a tag is pushed.